gtuzi/MultiAgent-RL/README.md

 All 3 variants solved the environment in about the same number of episodes.
 * MADDPG was able to retain the score across the 2000 episodes.
 * MADDPG with PSNE was much noiser (instantaneous scores).
-* SADDPG a more economical solution.
+* SADDPG a more economical solution (one policy).
+Performs better in a collaborative enviroment.